rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 The `add` and `remove` arrays containing the user data objects are expected inside the properties field of the `audiencelist` event.
 These arrays are wrapped inside the object `listData`.

-* **add**: Refers to the user information that needs to be added to the custom audience.
+* **add**: This array refers to the user information that needs to be added to the custom audience.
-* **remove**: Refers to the user information that needs to be deleted from the custom audience.
+* **remove**: This array refers to the user information that needs to be deleted from the custom audience.

 ## Schema Fields Mapping